OCA/product-variant/product_variant_default_code/README.rst

 ============================

-This module automatically generate Product Reference (default_code) according to attributes data with a configurable behavior.
+This module automatically generate Product Reference (default_code) according to attributes, with a configurable behavior.

-It defines a reference mask on the product templates so the variants references are automatically set.
+It defines a reference mask on the product templates, based on Attributes Value Code you set before.
+Then variants references are automatically set.
 For example:

 - Product template: Jacket
 - Attributes: